-In response to the worldwide economic slowdown and weak consumer confidence, Kronos reduced production volumes in 2009 in order to reduce finished goods inventory, improve liquidity and match production to market demand.
+Outlook - In response to the worldwide economic slowdown and weak consumer confidence, Kronos reduced its production volumes in the first half of 2009 in order to reduce its finished goods inventory, improve its liquidity and match production to market demand.
 Overall industry pigment demand is expected to be lower in 2009 as compared to 2008 as a result of worldwide economic conditions.
-While Kronos currently expects that sales volumes in 2009 will be lower as compared to 2008, it expects to gain market share following anticipated reductions in industry capacity due to competitors' permanent plant shutdowns.
-Kronos expects that demand will improve somewhat in the second half of the year over the first six months of 2009.
-During the second and third quarters of 2009, Kronos and its competitors have announced price increases, intended to be implemented in the second half of 2009.
-As a result, although average selling prices during the first half of 2009 have declined from year-end 2008 levels, Kronos anticipates that prices will rise during the second half of 2009, which should result in slightly higher average worldwide TiO2 selling prices for all of 2009 as compared to 2008.
-To mitigate the negative impact of significantly reduced production volumes, Kronos is reducing its operating costs where possible, including maintenance expenditures and personnel costs.
+While Kronos currently expects that its sales volumes in 2009 will be lower as compared to 2008, it does expect to gain market share following anticipated reductions in industry capacity due to competitors' permanent plant shutdowns.
+During the second and third quarters of 2009, Kronos and its competitors announced price increases, a small portion of which were implemented in the third quarter of 2009, with the remainder expected to be implemented in the fourth quarter of 2009 and into the first quarter of 2010.
+As a result, the decline in Kronos' average selling prices experienced during the first half of 2009 has ceased, and average selling prices increased slightly during the third quarter of 2009.
+As a result of expected continued implementation of these price increases, Kronos anticipates that its average selling prices will rise during the fourth quarter of 2009 and into 2010.